 Skills for work and vocational pathways

-Certificate I in General Education for Adults (Introductory) 22476VIC s tailored for students who have a mild to moderate intellectual disability or learning difficulty.
-Entry to the course is through CIT Disability Services in consultation with CIT General Education staff.
-Watch the online general education for adults video for more information.
+- Certificate I in General Education for Adults (Introductory) 22476VIC is tailored for students who have a mild to moderate intellectual disability or learning difficulty.
+Entry to the course is through CIT Disability Support in consultation with CIT General Education staff.
+Watch the general education for adults video for more information.

-Note: Students who want to study in any of the General Education for Adults courses must complete a short skills evaluation and attend an interview before they can enrol.
+- Note: Students who apply for any of the general education for adults courses will be required to complete a short skills evaluation and attend an interview before they can enrol into classes.

 AA | ASbA - these courses are available as apprenticeships, traineeships or Australian School-based Apprenticeships (ASbAs).
 See above for availability, or contact CIT Student Services on (02) 6207 3188 or firstname.lastname@example.org.

 Delivery - FT = Full-time, PT = Part-time, ON = Online, FL = Flexible.